❝Doing well with money has little to do with how smart you are and a lot to do with how you behave. And behavior is hard to teach.❞ -Morgan Housel

 By the time I found the job that would eventually launch my career, I have racked up over $25,000 of credit card debt across 15 credit cards.
 My minimum payments are enough to pay rent at a nice apartment.
 My interest payments over a year are over $5,000.

 I don't quite understand it.
-Personal finance it's supposed to be about math, and I'm good at math.
+Personal finance is supposed to be about math, and I'm good at math.
 How do I get into the situation?

 This is when I learn that money is not about information, logic, and math; money is about emotions, behavior, and psychology.